 - Nymph — Juvenile lice are called nymphs.
 A lice nymph looks like an adult louse, but it is smaller.
 They grow and molt three times in about one week, to become a full-grown adult louse.

 - Adult louse — An adult louse is a dull or grayish white and is about the size of a sesame seed.
 They can live on a host for up to 30 days, feeding several times each day.
 An adult female louse can lay up to eight nits every day.
 (And eight eggs each day, for 30 days, is up to 240 eggs from just one female!)

 The life cycle of head lice explains why follow-up treatments are so important—and why they are often skipped.
 A successful first treatment will remove nymphs and adult lice, and the problem seems to be solved.
 Lice cannot be found on the scalp and the child no longer itches, so second treatments are often skipped.

 However, several days later, the lice nits that were unaffected by the head lice treatment hatch, and a new generation of lice infests the scalp.
 It’s not a reinfestation at all, nor is it the cause of an ineffective treatment.
 It is the reason that head lice treatments require a second application.

 When a child starts scratching at their head, and you part the hair to find tiny insects crawling through their scalp, you want to get rid of the invaders fast.
 Remember to take a few moments to contain the infestation first, so you don’t end up with more heads to treat in the end.
 Start a treatment as soon as possible, and then settle in for some very patient combing.

-One way to get rid of lice as fast as possible is to be prepared before they arrive.
+One way to get rid of lice fast is to be prepared before they arrive.
 Decide which over the counter lice treatment is right for your family, and get it before you need it.
 Even without requiring a prescription, a trip to the pharmacy or the shipping required for an online order can be an unwelcome delay.
 Choose the best lice treatment option today and make sure you have it on-hand.